 Then when Mercury goes direct we can make a new decision, a decision that truly reflects who we are and how we wish to respond to this moment Now.
-For as Andrew points out, in Mercury retrograde periods “the conditions are… ripe for molding and shaping a new way of being.”
+For as Andrew points out, this is a time when “the conditions are… ripe for molding and shaping a new way of being.”

 With all the negative hype around some of you may dread the beginning of the Mercury retrograde cycle.
 But believe me there is nothing to fear.
 Mercury retrograde is an opportunity, a chance to turn inwards and examine our ideas, plans and opinions.
 It’s an important part of ensuring our minds don’t get cluttered with out-of-date or inaccurate perspectives on ourselves and the world we live in.

-Mercury retrograde in Scorpio will affect you most strongly if you have planets or points between 0 and 11 degrees of the Fixed signs (Taurus, Leo, Scorpio or Aquarius) as well as anyone who is currently experiencing an outer planet transit to their natal Mercury.
+Mercury retrograde in Gemini will affect you most strongly if you have Mercury retrograde natally, have planets or points between 16 and 24 degrees of the Mutable signs (Gemini, Virgo, Sagittarius or Pisces) as well as anyone who is currently experiencing an outer planet transit to their natal Mercury.

-The area of your life most likely to be affected by Mercury retrograde in Scorpio can be seen by checking which house (or houses) lie within 0 to 11 degrees Scorpio in your natal chart.
-For me it will be the 5th House, suggesting that it may be time to reflect upon what gives me pleasure and creative joy in life.
+The area of your life most likely to be affected by Mercury retrograde in Gemini can be seen by checking which house (or houses) lie within 16 to 24 degrees of Gemini in your natal chart.

 What about Natal Mercury Retrograde?